 “Thank goodness that the majority of the 4,218 are not rough sleeping.
 As well as building new council houses, we need to prevent people losing their homes in the first place by continuing to ensure that housing and other advice services are properly funded.”

-Polly Neate, CEO of Shelter said: “It’s shocking to think that today, almost 28,000 people in the South East are waking up homeless.
+Shelter’s chief executive Polly Neate said: “It’s shocking to think that today, almost 28,000 people in the South East are waking up homeless.

 “Some will have spent the night shivering on a cold pavement, others crammed into a dingy, hostel room with their children.
 And what is worse, many are simply unaccounted for.